Electric Light Orchestra: 1989–1999: ELO Part II

 Bev Bevan (under an agreement with Lynne, who co-owned the ELO name with him) continued on in 1989 as ELO Part II, initially with no other former ELO members, but with ELO's main orchestra conductor, Louis Clark.
 Bevan also recruited Eric Troyer, Pete Haycock, and Neil Lockwood.
 ELO Part II released their debut album, Electric Light Orchestra Part Two, in May 1991, featuring songs written primarily by Troyer and Haycock.
 Mik Kaminski, Kelly Groucutt and Hugh McDowell, at the time working in a group called OrKestra, joined the group for their first tour in 1991.
-While McDowell did not stay long-term, Groucutt and Kaminski became fully fledged members.
+While McDowell did not stay long-term, Groucutt and Kaminski became fully fledged members by 1993.
+Bevan retired from the band in 1999, while the remaining band members continued, changing the group's name to The Orchestra.

-In 1994, after the departure of Haycock and Lockwood, the remaining five members of Part II recorded Moment of Truth, featuring songs mostly written by Troyer and the band's newest member, singer-songwriter and guitarist Phil Bates.
-This line-up toured up to 1999, following which Bates was replaced by Parthenon Huxley.
-Bevan retired from the line-up later that year and sold his share of the ELO name to Jeff Lynne in 2000, after Lynne had expressed his dismay that in certain areas the band were billed as 'ELO', rather than with '...Part II' added, suggesting it was the original outfit.
-The remaining band members continued after they changed the group's name to The Orchestra.
-In 2001 The Orchestra released their debut (and so far only) album, No Rewind.
-The Orchestra continues to tour, although Kaminski is the sole remaining member of the group to have been a member or affiliate of ELO, following Kelly Groucutt's death in 2009 and Louis Clark's in 2021.

 2000–2001: Reformation

 Lynne's comeback with ELO began in 2000 with the release of a retrospective box set, Flashback, containing three CDs of remastered tracks and a handful of out-takes and unfinished works, most notably a new version of ELO's only UK number one hit, "Xanadu".
 In 2001 Zoom, ELO's first album of new material since 1986, was released.
 Though billed and marketed as an ELO album, the only returning member other than Lynne was Tandy, who performed on one track.
 Guest musicians included former Beatles Ringo Starr and George Harrison.
 Upon completion of the album, Lynne re-formed the band with completely new members, including his then-girlfriend Rosie Vela (who had released her own album, Zazu, in 1986) and announced that ELO would tour again.
 Tandy rejoined the band a short time afterwards for two television live performances: VH1 Storytellers and a PBS concert shot at CBS Television City, later titled Zoom Tour Live and released on DVD.
 Besides Lynne, Tandy and Vela, the new live ELO line-up included Gregg Bissonette (drums, backing vocals), Matt Bissonette (bass guitar, backing vocals), Marc Mann (guitars, keyboards, backing vocals), Peggy Baldwin (cello), and Sarah O'Brien (cello).
 However, the planned tour was cancelled, reportedly due to poor ticket sales.